 Many states offer absentee or mail voting options for people with disabilities that request it.
 Absentee voting allows an individual to mail in their vote as opposed to physically going to their polling place.
 Find more information about your state’s laws HERE.

-Despite the protection afforded individuals with disabilities when it comes to voting, history has shown that people with disabilities still face discrimination at the polls.
-This may come through the form of non-ADA compliant polling places, or misinformed election workers, but is never acceptable.
-In the event that you face issues at any point during the registration or voting process, we recommend calling 1-866-OUR-VOTE (1-866-687-8683) The Election Protection Coalition offers excellent voter protection services and is highly knowledgeable regarding voting rights in all 50 states.
+If you face issues at any point during the registration or voting process, we recommend calling 1-866-OUR-VOTE (1-866-687-8683).
+The Election Protection Coalition offers excellent voter protection services and is highly knowledgeable regarding voting rights in all 50 states.

-If you believe your federal voting rights were violated, the US Department of Justice Voting Section of the Civil Rights Division allows you to submit a complaint through a variety of different ways HERE.
+If you believe your federal voting rights were violated, the US Department of Justice, Civil Rights Division- Voting Section allows you to submit a complaint through a variety of ways.
+Click here for more information.